Ed Westwick: Acting

 In 2010, Westwick starred in the McHenry Brothers short film The Commuter, which was shot on a Nokia N8 smartphone.
 In January 2011, Westwick joined Clint Eastwood's film J. Edgar, a biopic about J. Edgar Hoover, the controversial first director of the FBI.
 That same year, he appeared in the romantic comedy Chalet Girl.
-He co-narrated the audio book version of City of Fallen Angels by Cassandra Clare and also narrated Clare's second novel Clockwork Prince from The Infernal Devices series.
+He co-narrated the audiobook version of City of Fallen Angels by Cassandra Clare and also narrated Clare's second novel Clockwork Prince from The Infernal Devices series.
 In mid-2011, Westwick became an international celebrity endorser for Penshoppe, a local clothing brand in the Philippines.

 He next co-starred in the film adaptation of Romeo & Juliet as the main antagonist and Juliet's cousin, Tybalt.
 The film was released on 11 October 2013.
 Westwick then portrayed the lead role in the film adaptation of Anthony Bourdain's novel Bone in the Throat, which premiered at South by Southwest on 14 March 2015.
 Westwick then co-starred in the horror comedy film Freaks of Nature, which was released on 30 October 2015.
 In March 2015, he joined the cast of ABC's short-lived crime drama series Wicked City as Kent Grainger, a sadistic Sunset Strip serial killer.
-The series was cancelled after airing 3 episodes, but was picked up by Hulu to air the remaining 5 episodes.
+The series was cancelled after airing three episodes, but was picked up by Hulu to air the remaining five episodes.
 Westwick was next seen in Jim Gillespie's Billionaire Ransom, released on 19 August 2016, and stars in the thriller The Crash, released on 13 January 2017.

 Westwick played Vincent Swan in the BBC Two television comedy series White Gold (2017).
-The show has so far aired two seasons for a total of 12 episodes.
+The show has so far aired two seasons, for a total of twelve episodes.

 Westwick starred in Me You Madness (2021), co-starring and directed by Louise Linton.

 Music

 Westwick was a member of the British band The Filthy Youth.
 The punk band, formed in 2006, was inspired by the Rolling Stones, The Doors and Kings of Leon.
 The songs "Come Flash All You Ladies" and "Orange" were both featured in an episode of Gossip Girl.
 The band consisted of fellow countrymen Benjamin Lewis Allingham (guitar), Jimmy Wright (guitar), Tom Bastiani (bass), and John Vooght (drummer).

-Westwick is also the vocalist of the band For You, who released their first single “Tailspin” on the 15th of January 2023.
+Westwick is also the vocalist of the band For You, who released their first single "Tailspin" on 15 January 2023.

+Business

+In July 2025 it was announced that Westwick would become a shareholder and ambassador for online casino business Gamblr.